June 1st, 2020: Berkeley Lab is hiring!

 We've written a network-independent reference implementation of the extended

-API purely in terms of the core API, which allows GASNet (and the GAS compiler)
+API purely in terms of the core API, which allows GASNet (and its portable clients)

 to quickly and easily be ported to a new network architecture by re-implementing